beni-sandu/libnetbfd/README.md

      *  3 - Session is going to UP
      *  4 - Remote signaled going DOWN
      *  5 - Remote signaled going ADMIN_DOWN
-     */
+     *  6 - Source IP is not assigned, or the interface that is using it is DOWN */

     switch (status->cb_ret) {